raymon-roos/project-euler/04-largest-palindrome/exercise.md

 _ps:_

 Well, my solution ended up nothing like what I described above.
-I had to content with the fact that any discovered palindromes have to be products of two actual n-digit numbers.
+I had to contend with the fact that any discovered palindromes have to be products of two actual n-digit numbers.
 The largest palindrome counting down from 998001 is 997799 = 11 · 90709.
 So instead I'm
 working from the factors between 100 and 999 directly and decrementing those.